flightctl/flightctl-ansible/README.md

 ## Use Cases

-You can either call modules, rulebooks and playbooks by their Fully Qualified Collection Name (FQCN), such as ansible.eda.activation, or you can call modules by their short name if you list the flightctl.core collection in the playbook's collections keyword:
+You can either call modules, rulebooks and playbooks by their Fully Qualified Collection Name (FQCN), such as flightctl.core.flightctl, or you can call modules by their short name if you list the flightctl.core collection in the playbook's collections keyword:

 ```yaml
 ---